rwilson504/PCFControls/CanvasFileDownloader/README.md

 ## How to Configure

-* Make sure you have enabled PDF control for Canvas apps in your environment.
+* Make sure you have enabled PCF components for Canvas apps in your environment.
 For instructions on that [Click Here](https://docs.microsoft.com/en-us/powerapps/developer/component-framework/component-framework-for-canvas-apps)

-* In the Power Apps Editor navigate **Custom -> Import Components**
+* In the Power Apps Editor ribbon navigate to **Insert -> Custom -> Import Components**
 ![Import Component](./images/ImportComponentRibbon.png)

 * On the Import Component screen select the **Code** tab and Import the **RAW!
 Canvas File Downloader**